knrt10/kubernetes-basicLearning/readme.md

 #### Listing Pods

-Because you can’t list individual containers, since they’re not standalone Kubernetes objects, can you list pods instead?
+Because you can’t list individual containers since they’re not standalone Kubernetes objects, can you list pods instead?
 Yes, you can.
 Let’s see how to tell kubectl to list pods in the following listing.

 `kubectl get pods`